xsf/xmpp.org/content/blog/newsletter/2024-10-05-newsletter.md

 If you are interested in joining the XMPP Standards Foundation as a member, [please apply until November 24th, 2024!](https://wiki.xmpp.org/web/Membership_Applications_Q4_2024).

+The [XMPP Standards Foundation](https://xmpp.org/about/xmpp-standards-foundation/) is also calling for XSF Board 2024 and XSF Council 2024.
+Be involved in the XMPP Standards Foundation organisation decisions as well as on our specifications we publish.
+If you are interested in running for Board or Council, please add a wiki page about your candidacy to one or both of the following sections until  November 3rd, 2024, 00:00 UTC.
+Note: XMPP Council members must be elected members of the XSF; however, there is no such restriction for the Board of Directors.

 ### XMPP and Google Summer of Code 2024

 The XSF has been accepted as a [hosting organisation at GSoC in 2024](https://wiki.xmpp.org/web/Google_Summer_of_Code_2024) again!